Cambridge Analytica is shutting down

 Facebook suspended Cambridge Analytica and SCL Group from the platform in mid-March, hours before British newspaper The Guardian published a report from a whistleblower detailing how Cambridge Analytica improperly obtained Facebook user data.
 A researcher named Aleksandr Kogan created a personality app in 2014 called thisisyourdigitallife, which paid hundreds of thousands of users to take a personality quiz, in exchange for some of their Facebook data.
 At the time, the app also gave Kogan access to some data from the friends of the users who took that quiz.
 The app was created before Facebook changed its policies on the amount of data app developers could collect.

 Kogan then gave that data to Cambridge Analytica, violating Facebook’s policies.
 Facebook sent a letter to Cambridge Analytica telling them to destroy the data in August 2016, but didn’t follow up to ensure that the firm did so.
 The Guardian reported that Cambridge Analytica then used that data to create “psychological profiles” of U.S. voters for ad targeting.
-Cambridge Analytica was employed by Sen. Ted Cruz’s (R-TX) campaign during the 2016 U.S. Presidential election, and then by President Donald Trump once Cruz ended his bid.
+Cambridge Analytica was employed by Senator Ted Cruz’s (R-TX) campaign during the 2016 U.S. Presidential election, and then by President Donald Trump once Cruz ended his bid.

 The instance became the poster child for Facebook’s failure to properly protect user data, and prompted Congress to call Facebook CEO Mark Zuckerberg to testify in front of various committees.